pivotal-cf/docs-pks/network-profiles-shared-t1.hbs.md

 In a Shared Tier-1 Router topology, all Kubernetes cluster traffic is automatically NATed in the single Tier-1 router that services that cluster.
 However, in a <a href="./nsxt-multi-t0.html">Multi-Tier-0 environment</a>, traffic from Kubernetes Node Networks to the Shared Tier-0 Router cannot be NATed.

 To implement a Shared Tier-1 topology in a <a href="./nsxt-multi-t0.html">Multi-Tier-0 environment</a>, use the `infrastructure_networks` field in the network profile and include the subnets where your infrastructure is running.
-During Kubernetes cluster creation, Tanzu Kubernetes Grid Integrated Edition will add a NO_SNAT rule from the Node Network to subnets specified in the `infrastructure_networks` field.
+During Kubernetes cluster creation, {{  vars.product }} will add a NO_SNAT rule from the Node Network to subnets specified in the `infrastructure_networks` field.

 In the following example network profile, the `infrastructure-networks` field includes three subnets for which NO_SNAT rules will be created.
 These subnets map to the PKS Control Plane (`30.0.0.0/24`), vCenter and NSX VMs (`192.168.111.0/24`), and the Nodes DNS server (`192.168.115.1`).